knbknb/R-course--getting-data--project/CodeBook.md

 This file is an R data frame wriiten to disk as a tab-separated text file.

 There are two string variables, Activity and PersonID in the first column.
 They are "ID columns".
 In the other columns (index >= 3), there are only numeric values.
+All numeric columns are sensor data which can be grouped by prefix, middle part, suffix.

+Prefix values:
+    - t - measurements in the time domain
+    - f - Measurements in the frequency domain

+Middle Part:
+    - Sensor type and measurement

+Suffix values:
+    - mean: Arithmetic Mean value
+    - std: Standard deviation

 Standard Units of measure of these data types should be  m/s² (meters per seconds squared).
 But actually it is unknown what the units are (it could be intensities or uncorrected acceleration values).

+Column definitions
+------------------------------------------------
 There are these columns with their R datatypes:
-------------------------------------------------
 <pre>
 Col. 1 -  Activity    -- character